Samsung/tizen-docs/docs/vs-tools-tizen/tools/emulator-manager.md

 > **Note**
 >
 > To run the application faster, switch on CPU VT and GPU.
-If CPU VT is disabled, check Increasing the Application Execution Speed for more information.
+If CPU VT is disabled, see [Increasing the Application Execution Speed](https://developer.tizen.org/development/tizen-studio/native-tools/running-and-testing-your-app/emulator#speed) for more information.
 If GPU is disabled, install the latest vendor-provided graphic driver.
 >
 > The mobile emulator supports HD (720x1280) and WVGA (480x800) resolutions.